Principles of the Casualty Actuarial Society for Basic Education

 Education and Examination System

 The CAS vice president-admissions supervises the CAS education and examination system.
-The vice president-admissions is supported by the following three admissions committees:
+The vice president-admissions is supported by two standing admissions committees, as described below, and ad-hoc task forces formed to address specific admission-related issues.

 CAS Candidate Liaison Committee

 The Candidate Liaison Committee strives to focus on issues of importance to candidates who are taking CAS Examinations.
 The committee serves as a direct point of contact for candidates to voice individual or group concerns regarding the education and examination process.
-It also provides a means for an exchange of information between candidates and the admissions committees via Future Fellows, a quarterly newsletter.
+It also provides a means for an exchange of information between candidates and the admissions committees via Future Fellows, a quarterly newsletter, and the Future Fellows blog.
 Candidate representatives who are actively involved in the examination process serve as advisors to the committee.

 CAS Syllabus & Examination Committee